Chlasp/Chlasp/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Balogun David
 ===========================================================================================================================================

-I'm deeply passionate about Coding, currently immersed in my major at University of Maryland.
+I'm deeply passionate about Coding, currently immersed in my Information Science major at the University of Maryland.
 My professional journey has taken me on diverse paths.
-In my toolkit, you'll discover proficiency in Python, Java, and mastery of tools like Git and VS Code.
+In my toolkit, you'll find proficiency in Python and Java, as well as mastery of tools like Git and VS Code.
 Beyond coding, I excel in the broader domains of technical writing, Communication, and Data Manipulation.

 * 🌍  I'm based in Potomac, MD